filsinger/emacs-config/README.markdown

 (load "common-init.el")
 </pre>

-Most of the plugins are pulled in via submodules,  after cloning you'll have to do:
+Most of the plugins are pulled in via submodules,  after cloning you'll have to the following block afte ra clone:
 <pre>
 git submodule update --init
 </pre>